-For some, beloved motorbikes have been stored away since Autumn and riders are itching to take to the open road.
+For some, beloved motorbikes have been prepped and stored away since Winter and riders are itching to find the best road trips.
 Seeing as summer has only just begun, why not take a road trip and explore what the country has to offer?

-Whether you are a regular rider or burgeoning beginner, here’s our tips on how to stay safe and still have a thrilling ride… Just remember to carry out the essential checks before you get back on the saddle.
+Whether you are a regular rider or burgeoning beginner, here’s our tips on how to stay safe and still have a thrilling ride… Just remember to carry out the essential checks before you get back on the saddle prep.

 While anything on two wheels will work for a prolonged road trip, there are certain motorcycles that are better equipped for the long haul than others.

 If covering mile after mile of the motorway is your aim, a Bagger bike is your best option.
 Fully fitted with saddlebags, wide front fairings, backrests and footboards it provides ultimate comfort for your every journey.